nelson6e65/bootstrap-agency-theme/README.md

 Start Bootstrap is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).

 ## Copyright and License

-Copyright 2013-2015 Iron Summit Media Strategies, LLC.
-Code released under the [Apache 2.0](https://github.com/IronSummitMedia/startbootstrap-agency/blob/gh-pages/LICENSE) license.
+Copyright 2013-2015 Iron Summit Media Strategies, LLC Copyright 2015 Nelson Martell

+Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) (the "License");
+you may not use this file except in compliance with the License.

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.